Seleccione las fechas de viaje para ver los precios

 Rooms are called "Cabañas".

-The rooms have three double beds and one bathroom in Escobilla.
-In Ventanilla, the bathroom is for common use and the have two double beds.
+The rooms have two or three double beds and shared bathroom.
 They will be shared with part of your team, if you come in the 15 days group volunteering program :)

 If you come during the individual volunteering, it's possible that you have to share your room with another volunteer.